 II.
-DEFINITIONS AND ACRONYMS
+DEFINITIONS

-The words and acronyms defined delineated in this Section shall have the meanings set forth below wherever they appear in this Code, regardless of whether they are capitalized, unless:

-- (4a)Tthe context in which they are used clearly requires a different meaning;or - (2b) Aa different definition is prescribed for a particular Section of this Code.
+The words and acronyms delineated in this Section shall have the meanings set forth below wherever they appear in this Code, regardless of whether they are capitalized, unless (a) the context in which they are used clearly requires a different meaning, or (b) a different definition is prescribed for a particular section of this Code.
 Words not defined shall be given their common and ordinary meaning unless the context in which they are used requires otherwise.
 When the context requires, the gender of all words consists of the masculine, feminine, and neuter, the number of all words includes the singular and plural, and, when appropriate, the form of a word includes the past tense, present participle, or gerund.